 Full board is available at the school in Hemse, in double rooms, with bed linen, access to TV, Internet and laundry room.
 All meals are included, as well as transport to and from the excavation site and all field equipment and lectures.
 Also excursion and entrance fee to the regional museum.

-Cost: $3150 for the 5 weeks course and full board
+Cost: About $3000 for the 5 weeks course and full board

 Name of institution offering credit: Dan Carlsson

 Brink, S, and Price, N, (2008).
 The Viking World.
 Routledge, London and New York.